There is immense excitement about mindfulness in many areas of life, including in businesses, and for good reason.

 - effectiveness and productivity

-In fact, it can have a potentially profound and enhancing impact on all aspects of one’s life – increasing insight, wisdom and engagement with life.
+In fact, it can have a potentially profound and enhancing impact on all aspects of one’s life – increasing clarity, wisdom and connection to your experience.
+It helps you become more aware of what is helpful and what is not.

 Positive brain changes and health improvements